CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ```text
 module load allas
 ```
-After that you can open access to the Allas partiotion of a specific project.
+After that you can open access to the Allas storage space of a specific project.
 This is done with command:
 ```text
 allas_conf
 ```